 When you have concluded on the design of your database you need to load data on one of the data sources that are supported as input by Redshift, these are the following:

-How to Load data from Pardot to Redshift
+Export data from Pardot to Redshift

 To upload data to Amazon S3 you will have to use the AWS REST API, as we see again APIs play an important role in both the extraction but also the loading of data into our data warehouse.
 The first task that you have to perform is to create a bucket, you do that by executing an HTTP PUT on the Amazon AWS REST API endpoints for S3.